 CATEGORY*: Not classified

 USED IN: Antibacterial personal care products, antimicrobial household products

-THE GIST: Triclosan and triclocarban are antibacterial chemicals and known endocrine disruptors found in cosmetics, soap, deodorant, sponges, toothpaste, cutting boards, shoes towels and clothes.
+THE GIST: Triclosan and triclocarban are antibacterial chemicals and known endocrine disruptors found in cosmetics, soap, deodorant, sponges, toothpaste, cutting boards, shoes, towels and clothes.
 A limited body of research has explored how triclosan affects breast cancer cells.
 Evidence does suggest that triclosan can affect aquatic wildlife and the hormonal systems of mice.
 It may impact male and female hormones like testosterone and estrogen, and may also affect thyroid systems, which regulate weight and metabolism.

 State of the Evidence on Triclosan and Triclocarban

 Triclosan and triclocarban are antimicrobial agents that have been used broadly in a wide range of personal care, household and industrial products over the past 40 years (Dann, 2011).
-In its chemical structure triclosan has similarities both to thyroid hormone (T4) and to several known endocrine disruptors, including polychlorinates bisphenyls (PCBs), diethylstilbestrol (DES) and bisphenol A (BPA); triclocarban has chemical properties similar to those of several pesticides and pharmaceuticals (Ahn, 2008).
+In its chemical structure triclosan has similarities both to thyroid hormone (T4) and to several known endocrine disruptors, including polychlorinated bisphenyls (PCBs), diethylstilbestrol (DES) and bisphenol A (BPA); triclocarban has chemical properties similar to those of several pesticides and pharmaceuticals (Ahn, 2008).

 TIPS FOR PREVENTION